 - Veterans will need to provide start and end dates for their military service and all applicants will need to provide their bank account and routing number for direct deposit.

 - Complete the selected form.
 (Write down confirmation information for your reference)

-- After the application is completed, the VA will notify you of the status.
+- After the application is completed, the VA will notify you of the status within 30 days.

 Step 3.
 Registering for your Classes

-You will need to register for classes before moving onto the final step.
+You will need to register for classes before moving on to the final step.
 You will need to work with your academic advisor to receive your advising pin (You cannot register without a pin).
-If you have not been assigned an academic advisor please contact your admissions advisor or the Undergraduate Advising Center (information below).
+If you have not been assigned an academic advisor please contact your admissions advisor or the Undergraduate Advising Center.